Perspective | The maximum drama of short-track speedskating — now with minimal fanfare

 The arena needed more Taylor Swift.

-The strangest part came during the semifinal round when China came terrifying close to elimination.
+The strangest part came during the semifinal round when China came terrifyingly close to elimination.
 It finished third in the semis, crossing the line behind the United States.
 But after a long review, the Americans were penalized for blocking an infield skater.
 China advanced instead of the United States, but as with the rest of the action, the suspense was difficult to detect inside the arena.

 But when this inescapably drab night ended with home glory, you felt as much of the Olympics as a few hundred giddy natives could produce.
 To earn China’s first gold of the Winter Games, the team edged Italy by .016 seconds, with Wu Dajing holding off an incredible late rally from Pietro Sighel.

 All of a sudden, those few hundred quite spectators stood, and the sound they made vaguely resembled a roar.
-It was a gentle roar, a kind of emotion they came close to releasing as the final began, a low rumbling significant enough that the announce said “Quiet, please!” just before the start.
+It was a gentle roar, a kind of emotion they came close to releasing as the final began, a low rumbling significant enough that the announcer said, “Quiet, please!” just before the start.

 No more quiet, please.